jrskerritt/react-style-guide/README.md

     var MyComponent = React.createClass({ /* ... */ });
     ```

-* Methods should generally be ordered by the following:
+* Members should be in the following order:

     1. `displayName`
     2. `propTypes`
+    3. `getDefaultProps`
+    4. `getInitialState`
-    3. Lifecycle methods in order of first to last
+    5. Lifecycle methods in order of occurrence
-    4. Custom methods
+    6. Implementation methods
-    5. `render`
+    7. `render`

     ```js
     React.createClass({